Devonshire Street Congregational Church War Memorial

 1914 – 1918

-This memorial is stored with Cliffe Castle Museum and might be the Devonshire Street Congregational Church memorial.
+This memorial is stored with Cliffe Castle Museum and is the Devonshire Street Congregational Church memorial.

 Imperial War Museum -information: